GeronGitHub/Food-Ordering-System/README.md

 # Food-Ordering-System

-This objective of this assignment is to create a web page which displays movies with movie title, poster , description, directorname and the rating.
-The user can favourite the movie by clicking the favourite icon .
-The use can also search for a specific movie using the search option in the header.
-The user can see all his favourite movies by clicking on Favourite Movies link in the header
+The objective of this assignment was to create from scratch a web service.
+Simply put, my project was to allow the customer to be able to order some food online.
 ### Problem Statement

 Create a web page using using Bootstrap with the below mentioned components